lorenzo-seme/master_planter/README.md

 Take better care of your plants and join a growing community of plant enthusiasts with Master Planter!

-## ⚠️ License and Use

-This project is published for educational and portfolio purposes only.

-**You may not copy, reuse, modify, distribute, or publish any part of this code** without explicit written permission from the author.

 If you're interested in collaborating or using part of this project, please contact me directly.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/lorenzo-semenzato-203181248/)

-© 2025 Lorenzo Semenzato.
-All rights reserved.